ajit766/ajit766/README.md

 - 👋 Hi, I’m @ajit766
 - 👀 I’ve been a developer, founder and product manager.
-Currently doing project management for plentydefi.com
+I'm currently exploring GenAI and build a few multi-agentic AI systems.
-- 💞️ I’m looking to collaborate on blockchain projects
+- 💞️ I’m looking to collaborate on GenAI projects.
 - 📫 How to reach me - Email: grandhiajit9@gmail.com

 <!---